MiSTer-devel/Downloader_MiSTer/docs/custom-databases.md

     "tag_dictionary": {
         /**
           * The keys of the dictionary are the filter tags.
 They are matched against the terms introduced in the filters.
+          *     They must be strings.
+But transformed into lowercase letters and stripped of `_` and `-` characters.
+          *     Matching will happen regardless of the transformation.
+For example, term 'Some-Tag' matches key 'sometag'.
           * The values of the dictionary are the term indexes.
 They must be integers.
           *
           * Examples: